Using Mathics3 from your code¶

 Mathics3 Results as Python Objects¶

-A more flexible way to use Mathics3 is to skip the scanning and parsing and call the same functions that Mathics3 calls underneath to evaluation expressions.
-In this section we will do just that.
+A more flexible way to use Mathics3 is to skip the scanning and parsing and call the same functions that Mathics3 calls underneath to evaluate expressions.
+In this section, we will do just that.

 # This is the same as before